Do you provide lunch or snacks?

 What happens if I arrive late to pick up my child?

-If you are arrive 10 minutes or more after pick up time there is a base fee of $15.
-We charge $1 per minute after that.
+If you arrive 16 minutes – 25 minutes after the pick up window there is a $10 fee.
+After that we charge $1 per minute.

 Will my kids be eating wild plants?